AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

 #### Distributed or Local ?

 I'm not entirely sure, but like in hadoop I think the settings should be shared to each machine, so I wrote  to hduser folder a script shareSpark, which shares all the spark conf/ files to all the other machines.
+[Conf shared accross yarn ](http://spark.apache.org/docs/latest/running-on-yarn.html) Ensure that HADOOP_CONF_DIR or YARN_CONF_DIR points to the directory which contains the (client side) configuration files for the Hadoop cluster.
+These configs are used to write to HDFS and connect to the YARN ResourceManager.
+The configuration contained in this directory will be distributed to the YARN cluster so that all containers used by the application use the same configuration.
+If the configuration references Java system properties or

  However, I guess its always easier to start Spark Context with speficic settings on the command line like in this example:

 >  pyspark --master yarn-cluster --driver-memory 4g \